Satyabhama: Mahabharata

 The Vana Parva, Book 3 of the Mahabharata, shows the friendship between Satyabhama and Draupadi.
 Krishna and Satyabhama visit Pandavas and Draupadi in the forest of Kamyaka.
 When the two women were alone, Satyabhama asks several questions of Draupadi about her married life or 'stridharma'.
 Draupadi, then, advises her and shares the secrets to a content marriage from her experience.
 Some of the themes which the two women discuss are: family, relationships, respect, work, etc.

-In the Ashvamedha Parva, when Bhima arrived in Dvaraka to give the invitation of an ashvamedha to Krishna, Krishna was served by Satyabhama.
+In the Ashvamedha Parva, when Bhima arrived in Dvaraka to give the invitation of an ashvamedha to Krishna, Bhima was served by Satyabhama.

 Penance

 Satyabhama and few other dear wives of Krishna entered the woods, resolved to set themselves to the practice of penances.
 They began to live on fruits and roots and pass their time in the contemplation of Hari.
 Going beyond the Himavat, they took up their abode in a place called Kalpa.